WangHYLab/exosomePurity/README.md

 ##
 ### Step4
-Utilizing the exosome purity calculated by the model to correct differentially expressed miRNAs
+Utilizing the exosome purity calculated by the model to correct differentially expressed miRNAs.

 Applying R script 04gene_correct.R for this step.
 #### Input data